SynapCell

 2. Reproduces motor deficits similar to Parkinson’s symptoms

-3. Enables study of disease symptoms
+3. Allows study of disease symptoms

 4. Produces reproducible lesions

-5. Permits long-term evaluation of drug effects
+5. Compatible with long-term evaluation of drug effects

-6. Compatible with various assessment techniques
+6. Can be combined with various assessment techniques

 Drug Discovery Assays with the 6-OHDA Model

-The acute effect of L-DOPA allows for a very good positive control for the treatment of the symptoms while also offering a good control for the undesirable side effects (Gamma peak).
+The acute effect of L-DOPA provides a very good positive control for the treatment of the symptoms while also offering a good control for undesirable side effects (GammaPark).

 POSTER